deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16215/index.md

 > </details>

-> The table presents the preliminary experimental results of LLMs pre-trained with and without knowledge distillation on various evaluation datasets, showing a marginal performance improvement with knowledge distillation.
+> The table presents the preliminary experimental results on several evaluation datasets, comparing the performance of LLMs pre-trained with and without pre-training distillation.

 {{< table-caption >}}